Retro64XYZ/retro64xyz.github.io/_posts/2017-08-08-programming-defensively.md

 }
 ```

-If you have two threads attempting to access the below code, you can quickly
+If you have two threads attempting to access the above code, you can quickly
 enter a race condition.
 The problem occurs as the threads involved can be at
 any point in the process at any time.
 It is even possible for x to be changed
 in the between time of reading x and writing x.